Our next event takes place Saturday, July 28, 2018, just north of San Francisco at the Marin Headlands. Learn more or

 The Mindful Educators Alliance was formed to help support the growing needs of our students and our schools.
-Our mission is to help mindfulness education grow in our region through warm, face-to-face meetings offered throughout the year and aimed at supporting the practice of adults serving youth.
+Our mission is to help mindfulness grow in our region through warm, face-to-face meetings offered throughout the year and aimed at supporting the practice of adults serving youth.
 Our events are a Meetup project of Mindful Schools.

 By attending one of our events you will:

 - Meet educators, counselors, parents, and others utilizing mindfulness in their work

 - Learn strategies for supporting your own mindfulness practice

 - Learn mindfulness strategies you can use in your work with youth

 - Stay up to date with the latest mindfulness research